skalarproduktraum/phd-thesis/chapters/track2track.md

 * Image data from fluorescence microscopy can be very inhomogeneous, with inhomogeneity stemming from both the distribution of fluorescent proteins, and from the diversity of cell shapes.
 Deriving general algorithms that can capture both regular and very deformed cells or nuclei is a highly challenging task.
 * Manually curation of cell lineages is very tedious at the moment, as the users have to go through each timepoint and connect cells between the timepoints.
 This is often done on a per-slice basis and by mouse, leading to a time-consuming process.
 Manually tracking a single cell through 100 timepoints with this process can take up to 30 minutes, and tracking a single dataset whole can take many months.

-## Design Space
+## Design Space and Related Work

-We intend to tackle this problem by using a combination of eye tracking and virtual reality.
+track2track is powered by a combination of eye tracking and virtual reality:

-The user can be tasked to follow a cell with her eyes, the gaze direction recorded, and the targeted cell then determined, turning the 3-dimensional localisation problem into a 1-dimensional one — from the whole volume of image data, to a single ray through it.
-The human visual system, as described in [Introduction to Visual Processing], is excellent in following moving objects smoothly, and in datasets used for cell tracking, the cells can also be assumed to move smoothly.
-Interestingly, the particular kind of eye movement we are exploiting here, _smooth pursuits_ — see [Eye movements] for details — is rather underexplored in human-computer interaction.
-To the author's knowledge, only [@piumsomboon2017] use it in their _Radial Pursuit_ technique.
-In _Radial Pursuit_, the user can select an object by following it in a scene with her eyes, and it will become more "lensed-out" the longer she does that.
+A user can be tasked to follow a cell with her eyes, the gaze direction recorded, and the targeted cell then determined, turning the 3-dimensional localisation problem into a 1-dimensional one — from the whole volume of image data, to a single ray through it.
+The human visual system excels in following moving objects smoothly, and in datasets used for cell tracking, the cells are also assumed to be moving smoothly.

+Gaze in general has been used in human-computer interaction for various kinds of interactions.
+Briefly, it has been used as an additional input modality in conjunction with touch interaction [@Stellmach:2012Looka] or pedaling [@Klamka:2015ka], or for building user interfaces on top of it, e.g. for text entry [@Lutz:2015ga].
+However, the particular kind of eye movements we are exploiting here -- _smooth pursuits_ — are under-explored in human-computer, especially for 3D interaction: In [@Kosch:2018Your], the authors use deviations from smoothness in  smooth pursuits to evaluate cognitive load, while in [@Vidal:2013Pursuits], smooth pursuits are used for item selection in 2D user interfaces.
+To the author's knowledge, only [@piumsomboon2017] use smooth pursuits for 3D interaction in their _Radial Pursuit_ technique, where the user can select an object in a 3D scene by tracking it with her eyes, and it will become more "lensed-out" the longer she focuses on a particular object.

-With the addition of virtual reality to the mix, we can first help the user with orientation in the dataset, and second, utilise the tracking data from the head-mounted display, consisting of head position and head orientation, for constraining the eye tracking data to remove outliers or spurious pupil detections, or even foveate the rendering of the volumetric dataset.
+With the addition of virtual reality, we give the user a tool for enhanced navigation and cognition when exploring a complex 3D dataset [@Slater:2016552], and second, utilise the tracking data from the head-mounted display, consisting of head position and head orientation, for constraining the eye tracking data to remove outliers from the gaze data, e.g., by calculating the quaternion distance between eyeball rotation and head rotation.
+In addition, head tracking data from the HMD can be used to foveate the rendering of the volumetric dataset, dimming areas the user is not looking at [@levoy1990; @bruder2019].
+We have not yet explored foveation, e.g. to boost tracking rates, yet.
+In the context of biological image analysis, VR has been applied e.g. for virtual colonscopy [@Mirhosseini:2019Immersive] or for tracing of neurons from connectome data [@Usher:2017bda].

-Taking one of the two away, would lead to issues:
+Let us also take a critical look at whether only one of the two technologies could be sufficient in achieving our goal of making manual cell tracking faster and more comfortable:

 * When _removing eye tracking_, the head orientation could still be used as a cursor.
-However, following small and smooth movements with your head is not something humans are used to, the eyes will always lead the way, and the head will follow via the vestibulo-ocular reflex (VOR, see [Eye movements]).
+However, following small and smooth movements with your head is not something humans are used to, the eyes will always lead the way, and the head will follow via the vestibulo-ocular reflex.
 * When _removing virtual reality_, the effective "canvas" the user can use to follow cells around become restricted to the small part of the visual field a regular screen occupies.
-Alternatively, large screens, such as Powerwalls, could be used, but these also do not offer the freedom of movement that virtual reality headsets offer, especially when the user needs to move inside the dataset.
+Alternatively, large screens, such as Powerwalls, could be used, but these also do not offer the freedom of movement that virtual reality headsets offer, especially when the user needs to move inside the dataset, or even evade objects while tracking a cell.

 In terms of the design space for gaze interaction on head-mounted displays introduced by [@hirzle2019], we utilise (stereoscopic) VR with full world information, combined with binocular eye tracking.